natalieagus/50005/docs/Labs/01-Lab1-CLI.md

 If you're looking for alternatives that are lighter or wish to customize Zsh in a more minimalistic manner, here's a few simple steps to take.

+We assume you use Ubuntu as your OS.
+If you use debian or other OS, please use your package manager accordingly (not `apt`).
+For instance, macOS users can use Homebrew.
+{:.important}

 ```sh
 # run these commands at ~ directory
 # update apt